brady-boyd/hotel/READMECHANGELOG.md

 would configure a Security Group, the built-in virtual firewall for AWS to customize the traffic limits and other network security options.
 Finally, I would  monitor the application using Amazon CloudWatch for metrics and insights and Amazon CloudTrail for logging.

+## Post-Instructions Commit Note for Evaluator
+Files: Something about index.html and main.8182ae3c29cf9ac6.js have changed and continuously show up in my commit panel.
+Out of fear that leaving them out of the commit will prevent all the files from being in GitLab, I'm including them in this final commit